Rockport, Indiana

 Rockport is a city in Ohio Township and the county seat of Spencer County, Indiana, along the Ohio River.
-The population was 2,270 at the 2010 census.
+The population was 1,984 at the 2020 census.
 Once the largest community in Spencer County, the city has recently been surpassed by the town of Santa Claus.
 At 37°53'1" north, Rockport is also the southernmost city in the state, located slightly south of Evansville, Cannelton, or Mount Vernon (the westernmost city).

 History

 Lots were first sold in Rockport in 1818.
 The town received its name from rock outcroppings on the Ohio River.

 Three locations in Rockport are listed on the National Register of Historic Places: the Spencer County Courthouse, the Mathias Sharp House, and the Lincoln Pioneer Village.

 The Rockport post office has been in operation since 1823.

+Cleveland-Cliffs Rockport Works is located on the Ohio River near Rockport.
+The facility has an 80” wide galvanizing line which is the widest in the United States.
+The hot-dip galvanizing and galvannealing line incorporates proprietary technologies like induction transition heating, which provides rapid, accurate annealing temperature control.
+Rockport Works is one of the largest employers in Spencer County.

-The AK Steel facility in Rockport is reported by the EPA as the source for 70% of the pollution in the Ohio River, the nation's most polluted waterway.
+In 2013, while under the previous ownership of AK Steel, Rockport Works was reported by the EPA as the source for 70% of the pollution in the Ohio River, the nation's most polluted waterway.